ikea-lisp-code/diodberg/README.md

 * If simulating plugins: Pygame
 * If running serial protocols: pyserial and RPi
 * If running the web front end: Flask.
+* If using performance optimizations: Numba (and by extension, the Anaconda Python distribution).

 # Installation and setup instructions